Escherbach/Seq-Roadmap/README.md

 PCR tests are characterized by a high sensitivity, or very low limit of detection (LoD): in principle, they can detect the presence of a target fragment with only a handful of copies present in a sample.
 The required sensitivity for viral infections (which are generally less abundant and thus more difficult to detect) is typically at least 1,000 copies per mL (or 1 copy per uL)

-The sensitivity of detection is then determined of how many cycles of amplification are applied to the sample, quantified as the "cycle threshold", or Ct.

 PCR has a key advantage over sequencing:  because PCR targets a short, unique region of a genetic sequence, it is _insensitive to background material_.
 A high fraction of human material (mostly rRNA in the case of RT-qPCR) or bacterial material will have only a minor effect on the sensitivity of qPCR.
 In other words, the limit of detection relies on the sample's _absolute abundance of the target_.
 MGS, however, is _sensitive to background material_.
 To ensure that the target of interest is detected, one must also sequence through background fragments until the target is reached.
 Thus, the sensitivity of MGS relies on the _relative abundance_ of the target among the other nucleic acid in a sample.

 In the context of PCR, therefore, it is sufficient to think of the absolute number of copies per unit of volume (e.g. mL).
 For instance, [HIV in blood is present at relatively low copy numbers ranging from <0.2 to 40 copies/ml](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7646261/).
 For MGS, we care not only about the number of pathogen genome copies per unit volume, but also about the number of human (and non-pathogenic microbial) RNA in a sample.
 In typical human clinical samples, host nucleic acids are orders of magnitude more abundant than those of the pathogen.
 For example, the typical fraction of SARS-CoV-2 RNA in nasopharyngeal samples was between 0.01% (or one fragment in 10,000) and 0.001% (one in 100,000).
 However, viral load has been found to [span some 8 orders of magnitude](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7302192/figure/F2/), with loads as low as tens of copies/mL found in more than 1% of cases and a high-sensitivity device therefore has to be equipped for even low abundance pathogens.